elizabeth-millicanbxsy/notes/README.md

 8. Keep track and organize your projects and tasks using task management tools like Trello, Jira, Asana, Todoist, et cetera.
 9. Attend meetups, conferences, workshops, online courses, tutorials, blogs, forums, podcasts, YouTube channels, to stay updated with new trends and techniques in the world of programming.
 Remember, becoming a great programmer is a lifelong journey.
 Continuously learning, adapting, improving, practicing, collaborating, asking for feedback, sharing your knowledge, are all essential aspects of becoming an excellent programmer and a valuable asset to any team.

+# 2024-03-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use task management tools, such as Trello or Asana, to help organize and prioritize your tasks.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working with a team, make sure to outline the goals, milestones, deadlines, resources, etc. ahead of time.
+Creating a detailed plan will ensure there are no surprises and that everyone is on the same page.
+You can use project management software, like Microsoft Project or Basecamp, for planning and collaboration.
+3. Stay organized: As a programmer, maintaining a clean and organized codebase is vital for efficiency and maintainability.
+Follow best practices, including using version control (e.g., Git), organizing code into logical folders and files, following naming conventions, adding comments, documenting your code, using code formatting tools (like Prettier or ESLint), and committing small, focused changes.
+These practices will make it easier for you and other developers to work together and ensure a high-quality product.